tkroo/thermostat/README.md

-# Micropython thermostat for heat only system.
+# Micropython heat control.
-A diy thermostat for 2-wire style heating units.
+A diy thermostat for 2-wire heat only units.
 Reads temperature from sensor, compares to set point, triggers relay if current temp is lower than set point minus a hysteresis value.
 Web interface allows to set a schedule or manually adjust temperature.